 Difference between NN models resulting from the randomness in the training process.

-Different floating-point arithmetic results produced by different CPU models.
+Different versions of gcc used to compile the code with SADL.

-For EE1-1.5.2, the results are very close to those reported by the proponents [4], and the small difference may be a result of performing floating-point operations on different CPU models.
+For EE1-1.5.2, minor differences are observed between the results from the cross-checker (Table 2) and those reported by the proponents [4], and the small difference may be a result of different versions of gcc used to compile the code with SADL.

 Table 1 EE1-1.5.1 cross-check results